 Johnson proudly serves as Chairman and Founder of the Magic Johnson Foundation, who has awarded over $21 million in grants - cash and technology hardware/software - and made a positive impact in the lives of over 500K individuals through various program and social efforts.
 The Taylor Michaels Scholarship Program has graduated over 435 students, the HIV/AIDS initiatives have tested over 40K individuals, and 15 Community Empowerment Centers have provided technology access to over 260K individuals.
 Remaining true to his humble Lansing beginnings, he is unwaveringly dedicated to working with major corporations and partners to bring jobs and high quality products and services to underserved communities.

-Todd Boehly is Chairman, Chief Executive Officer and controlling member of Eldridge Industries.
-Eldridge operates a portfolio of diversified businesses across several industries.
+Todd L. Boehly is Co-Founder, Chairman and Chief Executive Officer of Eldridge Industries.
+Eldridge employs more than 2,500 people across a diversified portfolio of businesses.

 Peter Guber is a partner of Guggenheim Baseball Management.
 He became co-owner of the Los Angeles Dodgers on April 30, 2012.
 He is also chairman and CEO of Mandalay Entertainment Group, a multimedia entertainment vehicle in motion pictures, television, sports, sports entertainment, and digital media.
 Peter produced or executive produced (personally or through his companies) films that garnered five Best Picture Academy Award nominations (winning for Rain Man) and box office hits that include The Color Purple, Midnight Express, Batman, Flashdance, The Kids Are All Right and Soul Surfer.